 Safety Data Sheets for those materials will be maintained in the Facilities Services Department and will be readily accessible to employees.

 The person responsible for labeling the pipes and exit valves is the Director of Facilities Services.

 SAFETY DATA SHEETS (SDS) [Formerly known as Material Safety Data Sheets (MSDS)]

 The Environmental Health and Radiation Safety Department is responsible for establishing and monitoring the University's SDS program.
 Each department must obtain and maintain an SDS for each chemical/hazardous material in their work area(s).
 The Departmental Supervisor/Manager is responsible for ensuring that SDS's are maintained in the assigned areas in his/her department.
 As you receive SDS's, place these immediately into your SDS binder or file.
-Forwardnew and updated SDS's to EHRS to maintain the central location of SDS's.
+Forward new or updated SDS's to EHRS in order to maintain a central location of SDS's.

-Chemical manufacturers or importers shall ensure that employers are provided an appropriate safety data sheet with their initial shipment, and with the first shipment after a safety data sheet is updated.
-The chemical manufacturer or importer shall either provide safety data sheets with the shipped containers or send them to the employer prior to or at the time of the shipment.
+Chemical manufacturers or distributors shall ensure that employers are provided an appropriate safety data sheet with their initial shipment, and with the first shipment after a safety data sheet is updated.
+The chemical manufacturer or distributor shall either provide safety data sheets with the shipped containers or send them to the employer prior to or at the time of the shipment.